ARPITKIDILE/LinkInWithTeacher/readme.md

 *This app will help to check the status of availability of teacher and also allows teacher to circulate notice.*

-A Group Project for Mobile Application Programming in B.E.
-Computer Science Course.
 *****************************************
 ### *Benefits*:
 ```